keith-marchant/owna-tech-challenge/README.md

 ## Specification

+When building an API I like to generate a specification using [OpenAPI](https://swagger.io/specification/) that may be used to shape my thoughts and as a discussion document with other teams / stakeholders.
+Once a specification has been discussed I find it makes coding easier as I have a goal in mind.
+I can also use the specification to begin thinking about testing and write integration tests before my code is complete.

-The specification is written using [OpenAPI](https://swagger.io/specification/) and may be accessed [here](./spec/ecommerce-api.v1.yaml).
+The may be accessed [here](./spec/ecommerce-api.v1.yaml).

 ### Specification Tooling